embl-cba/imagej-courses/imagej-practical.md

 - Now try to threshold the nuclei  [Image > Adjust > Threshold]
 	- You see that this is easy for the bright ones but does not really work for the very dim ones (you may have to adjust the LUT settings [Image > Adjust > Brightness/Contrast] to even see the dark ones).

-Let's now try to quantify why it is difficult to segment the dark nuclei by measuring the S/N.
+Let's now try to quantify why it is difficult to segment the dark nuclei by measuring their S/N.

 - [Analyze > Set Measurements]:
 	- [X] Mean gray value